dwyl/ignored/README.md

  project we are watching directories for changes,
  but we want to ***ignore*** the files/directories listed in the ***.gitignore*** file.

+ There were a couple of options parsing .gitignore files on NPM see *Research* section below,
+ but none were as simple or well-tested as we needed, so we wrote our own.

 ## What?